-As you can see below, Bandwidth's revenue growth has been incredible over the last year, growing from quarterly revenue of $84.7 million, to $130.6 million.
+As you can see below, Bandwidth's revenue growth has been very strong over the last year, growing from quarterly revenue of $113.4 million, to $131.3 million.

-This was another standout quarter with the revenue up a splendid 54.1% year on year.
-On top of that, revenue increased $10.0 million quarter on quarter, a very strong improvement on the $7.2 million increase in Q2 2021, and a sign of re-acceleration of growth, which is very nice to see indeed.
+This quarter, Bandwidth's quarterly revenue was once again up 15.7% year on year.
+On top of that, revenue increased $5.23 million quarter on quarter, a strong improvement on the $4.5 million decrease in Q4 2021, and a sign of acceleration of growth, which is very nice to see indeed.

 One of the best things about software as a service businesses (and a reason why they trade at such high multiples) is that customers tend to spend more with the company over time.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Bandwidth's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 44.5% in Q3.
+Bandwidth's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 42.1% in Q1.

-That means that for every $1 in revenue the company had $0.44 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and it has dropped significantly from the previous quarter, which is probably the opposite of what shareholders would like it to do.
+That means that for every $1 in revenue the company had $0.42 left to spend on developing new products, marketing & sales and the general administrative overhead.
+This would be considered a low gross margin for a SaaS company and it has been going down over the last year, which is probably the opposite direction shareholders would like to see it go.

 Key Takeaways from Bandwidth's Q1 Results